s-munro/gumroad-overlay/README.md

 ## How to demo (via cloning this repo)

 For convenience, I've included an `index.html` file in this with everything already set-up.
-To run, simply clone this repository and run the `index.html` file in your browser. **Please note:** codepen and jsfiddle seem to modify iframe href attributes, so testing out my script imports (see below) in jsfiddle or codepen will not work.
+To run, simply clone this repository and run the `index.html` file in your browser. **Please note:** codepen and jsfiddle seem to modify iframe href attributes, so testing out my script imports in jsfiddle or codepen will not work.
 I haven't tested this in codesandbox yet.

 <img width="916" alt="Screen Shot 2021-04-16 at 1 57 58 AM" src="https://user-images.githubusercontent.com/68410363/114978425-2e3c9e00-9e57-11eb-9937-9d0be92dd716.png">